-Business valuation software is always evolving.
+Business valuation software evolves all the time.
 Both the capital markets and technology shifts demand this constant change.

-Software that is just a couple of years old may well be completely out of date when it comes to both its functional capabilities and latest security support.
+Software that is just a couple of years old may well be completely out of date.
+Especially when it comes to both its functional capabilities and latest security support.

 If you are a Mac user, this should sound familiar.
 Apple has set the pace of yearly upgrades for its flagship MacOS computer operating system.
-Each and every year, Mac users are greeted with a new upgrade message from their Mac.
+Each and every year, Your Mac greets you with a new upgrade message.

-Throughout the year, Apple pushes out regular updates that include data security enhancements needed to protect your Mac against cyber crooks.
+Throughout the year, Apple pushes out regular updates.
+And they include data security enhancements needed to protect your Mac against cyber crooks.
 This is one reason Macs are generally very resistant to malware attacks.

 This, of course, assumes that you keep up with your Mac updates and stay on the Apple’s MacOS upgrade roadmap.
 But here’s the rub.

 Keeping up with Apple MacOS upgrades is a must

-After a while, Apple ages out vintage Macs – there comes a time when you can no longer install the newest MacOS system on your dated machine and need to upgrade your Mac computer hardware.
+After a while, Apple ages out vintage Macs.
+So there comes a time when you can no longer install the newest MacOS system on your dated machine.
+As a result, you need to upgrade your Mac computer hardware.
 Admittedly, this may set you back a few bucks.
-But the alternative is not very palatable – Apple eventually drops the support of outdated Macs and your computer becomes exposed to potential online attacks.
+But the alternative does not look not very palatable.
+Because Apple eventually drops the support of outdated Macs and your computer becomes exposed to potential online attacks.

 Apple constantly ups the ante when it comes to data security.
 Starting with MacOS 10.15 Catalina, all software apps must be notarized by Apple directly.
 This is in addition to the already very stringent protection you get from the Apple ID code signing requirement.